January 23, 2024

 TO: Prominent Members of the Community

-FROM: Chief of Police Robert N. Carlson
+FROM: Chief of Police

-RE: 2023 Police Department Structure
+RE: 2024 Police Department Structure

 The Lester Prairie Police Department is a proactive police department involved in Community Oriented Policing Services.
 The department has three full-time police officers and three active part-time police officers.
 The police department is responsible to the citizens of Lester Prairie 365 days a year, 24 hours a day and seven days a week.
 Part-time officers worked an average of seven shifts a month.
 Part-time officers are needed to fill in for vacation, training, special summer shifts and sick time.
 The part-time officers have also been used for special activities (i.e., Prairie Days and Festivals) and emergencies (i.e., missing persons and suicides).
-We have also worked with the City of Winsted on better coverage for weekend day shifts.
+We have also worked with the City of Winsted on better coverage for holidays and weekend day shifts.
 We will now have an officer on duty covering both communities Saturdays and Sundays during the day.

-www.lesterprairiemn.us .
+If I am not out on patrol, I attempt to have office hours from 9:00 a.m. to 12:00 p.m. and it continues to provide more visibility and availability to the public to meet with us face to face.
+The City of Lester Prairie has a city website available for your viewing at www.lesterprairiemn.us .
 You are now able to see, review and fill out information from the convenience of your home.
 We have our House Watch Forms on the website and we will give your home special attention when you are on vacation if we are notified.
 We have also put our “Most Wanted” on the website and hope it can be a useful tool for you to help us apprehend those with warrants for their arrest.
 The permit to purchase a handgun application form can also be located on the website.
 We prefer to receive our complaints and concerns by phone however email is available when you feel it is necessary at chief@lesterprairiemn.us.
 We have also used Facebook to inform the public of safety issues and concerns.

 Officer Travis Wakefield is the senior police officer and was hired in January 2021.
 He comes to us from the McLeod County Sheriff’s Office where he served as a Communications Officer for seven years.
 He oversees the Crime Prevention Detail, Field Training, Fire Department Liaison and National Night Out.
 We look forward to the exciting plans he has in store for National Night Out this year.
 Officer Wakefield works a regular night patrol shift.